-Just this month, the Walt Disney World resort in Orlando, Florida opened a 270-acre solar panel farm that will now power two entire theme parks on its own.
+Recently, Walt Disney World resort in Orlando, Florida opened a 270-acre solar panel farm that will now power two entire theme parks on its own.
 It will also power a quarter of the entire resort property (which is itself twice the size of Manhattan).

 “But that’s Florida,” you think.
 “It’s literally the Sunshine State.
 What about those of us living in colder climates, like Denver?”

 Believe it or not, solar panels don’t need warm weather to thrive.

 This has actually been one of the biggest obstacles in getting solar panels adopted around the world, experts say.
 Because of the word “solar,” people simply assume that solar panels can only operate in a state of constant summer.
 But that’s a myth.
 In fact, just the opposite is true.

 Solar Panels Actually Perform Better in Winter Weather

 Solar panels are powered by light, not heat.
 So whether the weather calls for swim trunks or snowsuits, your solar panels will be A-OK.

 “But isn’t there less sunlight in the winter months?”
 Consider the following:

 - Solar panels don’t deplete their energy the second that sunlight hits them.
 Rather, they store up energy.
 So you’re still benefitting from last month’s sunshine today.
 Lower production during darker times of the year is offset by the sun power stored up during the summer.

 - UV rays pass through clouds, so even on an overcast afternoon, your solar panels are still harvesting energy.
 It’s the same reason you can get a sunburn on a cloudy day at the beach!
 While very dense clouds can reduce your solar panels’ efficiency, they won’t render the panels useless.